al-town/PyTest/README.md

 The api library is written in a class.
 The base_url variable is used when generating the url for the request.
 Methods have a subgeneric description.
 Tests check the work of methods using the api library.

+Bug has been detected in the GET-request for the site's API-login: the user login with any username and password.